samrah-tahir/personal-site/README.md

 # personal-site
 My very first website!
-Since I am just a beginner, I am made this purely with HTML5 and CSS3.
+Since I am just a beginner, I made this purely with HTML5 and CSS3.